 Surface Type: Cast iron | Dimensions: 14 x 11.5 x 3.25 inches | Max Power Level: 1,500 watts | Number of Burners: 1 | Burner Diameter: 7.125 inches | Load Capacity: 10 pounds

 Probably not up to big jobs

-When cost is key, this small-diameter burner may be all you need.
+When cost is key, this small burner may be all you need.
 Its low price, simple design, and compact frame make it ideal for regular office lunches or late-night dorm snacks, but it can be fired up for a quick everyday meal in a pinch.

 The portable unit includes all of the basics: a coil burner, drip tray, and power light.
 The temperature knob turns on the burner and then shows three levels (low, medium, and high), but you can adjust the heat anywhere within those ranges.
 It has a surprising amount of power for its size, too: up to 1,100 watts.
 Still, it’s not designed for long, slow cooking.
-Imusa recommends using it for no more than 60 minutes over a two hour period, and the burner shuts off when overheated.
+Imusa recommends using it for no more than 60 minutes over a 2-hour period, and the burner shuts off when overheated.

 Surface Type: Coil | Dimensions: 9.45 x 9.06 x 3.54 inches | Max Power Level: 1,100 watts | Number of Burners: 1 | Burner Diameter: 5.5 inches | Load Capacity: 10 pounds

-Best Double: Black + Decker DB1002B Double Burner Portable Buffet Range
+Best Double: BLACK+DECKER DB1002B Double Burner Portable Buffet Range

 Cooking and warming modes